cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 - luminous intensity (:code:`candela`)
 - non-dimensional (:code:`dimensionless`)

 These *irreducible* units can be used to create all other physically-based units by combining them using different exponents, multipliers, and prefixes.
 Some of these combinations form our second type of units, the *built-in units*, these being common relationships which have been constructed from combinations of the irreducible units.
 The combinations can involve:

-- a scaling factor (the units :code:`millisecond` is equivalent to :code:`second` and a factor of 0.001)
+- A scaling factor (the units :code:`millisecond` is equivalent to :code:`second` and a factor of 0.001);
-- a combination of units (a :code:`coulomb` is a :code:`second` multiplied by an :code:`ampere`)
+- A combination of units (a :code:`coulomb` is a :code:`second` multiplied by an :code:`ampere`);
-- powers of units (a :code:`Hertz` has a base of :code:`second` with an exponent of -1)
+- Powers of units (a :code:`Hertz` has a base of :code:`second` with an exponent of -1); and
-- any combination of the above.
+- Any combination of the above.

 A list of pre-existing *built-in* convenience units is shown in the :ref:`Built-in Units page<builtinunits>`, along with their relationships to the irreducible units.

 The third type of units are those *combinations* which users can define for themselves based on the built-in units, the irreducible units, any other units already created, or (see below) their own custom irreducible units.

 For example, let's say that you want to simulate the time variable, :math:`t`, in units of milliseconds.
 This isn't one of the built-in units, so you'll need to define it, but it's easy to see that it's based on the built-in :code:`second`, but needs a scaling factor.

-For convenience libCellML gives a variety of options for defining such scaling
+For convenience libCellML gives a variety of options for defining such scaling factors:
-factors:

--  either through the use of named prefixes which are listed on the :ref:`Prefix page<prefixes>`:
+-  Either through the use of named prefixes which are listed on the :ref:`Prefix page<prefixes>`:
-      eg: :code:`millisecond` is :code:`second` with :code:`prefix="milli"`
+      eg: :code:`millisecond` is :code:`second` with :code:`prefix="milli"`;
--  by defining an integer or integer string as a prefix which represents the :math:`log_{10}` of the scaling factor:
+-  By defining an integer or integer string as a prefix which represents the :math:`log_{10}` of the scaling factor:
-      eg: :code:`millisecond` is :code:`second` with :code:`prefix=-3`
-   gives a scaling factor of :math:`10^{-3}=0.001`
+      eg: :code:`millisecond` is :code:`second` with :code:`prefix=-3` gives a scaling factor of :math:`10^{-3}=0.001`;
-      NB: using an integer string like :code:`prefix="-3"` gives the same result
+      NB: using an integer string like :code:`prefix="-3"` gives the same result; or
--  by defining the scaling factor directly, as a multiplier:
+-  By defining the scaling factor directly, as a multiplier:
-      eg: :code:`millisecond` is :code:`second` with :code:`multiplier=0.001`
+      eg: :code:`millisecond` is :code:`second` with :code:`multiplier=0.001`.

 The overloaded argument option list is shown below: